alfredbaudisch/alfredbaudisch.com/content/posts/2021-03-27-dailies-rules.md

 It must be published to account for a consecutive day.
 Creative and artistic habit building.

-Previous days’ dailies can be reused, as long as I use them to create new or derivative pieces of work.
+Previous days' dailies can be reused, as long as I use them to create new or derivative pieces of work.
 For example: in one day I can create a 3D model and in another day I can animate it.

 Inspired by [Beeple Everydays](https://www.beeple-crap.com/everydays) and [Piper Thibodeau](https://twitter.com/Piper_Thibodeau) daily creatures.